7 Amazing Careers For Empathic People.

-The role of the Interior Designer is to well understand their clients’ needs and best address them – while creating a beautifully looking interior that boosts the value of the property at the same time.
-Therefore, if you are empathic and with an affinity to arts, perhaps this career path might be an option for your professional development!
+The role of the Interior Designer is to well understand their client’s needs and best address them while creating a beautiful-looking interior that boosts the value of the property at the same time.
+Therefore, if you are empathic and with an affinity for arts, perhaps this career path might be an option for your professional development!

 How To Become an Interior Designer

 Many Interior Designers first complete their studies and get a degree in interior design and pass the national exams.
 The diploma certainly helps with landing the first job if you prefer to work as an employee in an interior design company.

 However, similarly to other careers on this list, you don’t need a formal degree to start as your clients will care about your portfolio rather than your degrees.
 Just like other freelancers, most Interior Designers start by spreading the word of mouth.
 You can start with interior design on your own property and help friends with their design.
 You will need both practice and patience!

 And especially today, in the times of the Internet, the path to becoming an Interior Designer can lead through creating an online portfolio and building a presence online more than anything else.
 At the end of the day, your potential clients want to see the results of your work and the social proof of the quality of your work, rather than your diplomas.

 So, if you are passionate about interior design, make sure that you document all your creations with photographs, and create a personal website where you can showcase your achievements on the path to becoming a professional Interior Designer.